Kotlin/kotlinx.serialization/README.md

 ### From bintray

 Public EAP is available at <https://bintray.com/kotlin/kotlinx/kotlinx.serialization.runtime>.
 It requires EAP compiler with version higher than 1.1.50.
-[Example configuration](examples/build.gradle) for buildscript.
+Example configuration for [Gradle](examples/build.gradle) and [Maven](examples/pom.xml).

 ### From source